Mattress Cleaning Guide

 Blot the mattress again and sprinkle more baking soda across the top.

-Let the mattress air dry overnight and wipe away the baking soda in the morning.
+Let the mattress air-dry overnight, then wipe away the baking soda in the morning.